jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       JSON output is disabled by default.
 Set this value to <code>true</code> to enable global JSON output from all controllers.
-To enable JSON at the controller action level, see the <a href="#json-and-jsonp">formats directive</a>.
+To enable JSON at the controller action level, see the <a href="#formats">formats directive</a> and  <a href="#json-and-jsonp">JSON and JSONP</a> for details.
     </td>
   </tr>
   <tr>